[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 Vegetables and fruits

 Choose your fruits and vegetables carefully during the confinement period.
 Regularly eating greens like kale, watercress, and spinach can effectively aid your breast milk production.
 Spinach, which is rich in calcium, should be a compulsory element in every mom’s postnatal diet.
 Vegetables like cauliflower and carrots can help in relieving constipation.
-Incorporate more vegetables with neutral or warm properties like ginger, onions, and garlic into your cooking.
+Incorporate more vegetables with neutral or warm properties, like ginger, onions, and garlic, into your cooking.
 When preparing your vegetables, ensure that they are not overcooked to preserve their nutrients.
 On the other hand, fruits like blueberries, grapes, and papaya are rich in antioxidants that can prevent many chronic diseases.
 Take them regularly to get the most of their health benefits.
 For new mamas with sugar cravings, now you know what to stock up on the kitchen table!

 Red dates

 Understandably, breastfeeding mothers tend to be extra thirsty and easily dehydrated.
 To boost your milk production and provide an ample amount of milk for your newborn, you ought to stay well-hydrated all the time by drinking a lot of water and fluids.
-One particular tasty, milk-boosting ingredient is red dates that you can turn into red dates tea.
+One particular tasty, milk-boosting ingredient is red dates which you can turn into red dates tea.
 Across generations and regions, this tea is widely known for its ability to enrich and replenish blood.
-Drink it warm as warm water eases digestion and keeps you comfy, especially on a cold day.
-Sourcing for a professional helping hands can provide the proper diet and care you need for this period.
-A confinement nanny would normally prepare red dates teas throughout your confinement period to hasten your healing process without causing other concerning issues to arise.
+Drink it warm, as warm water eases digestion and keeps you comfy, especially on a cold day.
+Sourcing for a professional helping hand can provide the proper diet and care you need for this period.
+A confinement nanny would normally prepare red date teas throughout your confinement period to hasten your healing process without causing other concerning issues to arise.

 Pulses